sven-hash/docs/src/clients/webassembly-client.md

 Think about what information your app sends.
 That goes for whatever you put into your Sphinx packet messages as well as what your app's environment may leak.
 ```

-Whenever you write client PEAPs using HTML/JavaScript, we recommend that you do not load external resources from CDNs.
+Whenever you write client PEAPPs using HTML/JavaScript, we recommend that you do not load external resources from CDNs.
 Webapp developers do this all the time, to save load time for common resources, or just for convenience.
 But when you're writing privacy apps it's better not to make these kinds of requests.
 Pack everything locally.

 If you use only local resources within your Electron app or your browser extensions, explicitly encoding request data in a Sphinx packet does protect you from the normal leakage that gets sent in a browser HTTP request.
 [There's a lot of stuff that leaks when you make an HTTP request from a browser window](https://panopticlick.eff.org/).
 Luckily, all that metadata and request leakage doesn't happen in Nym, because you're choosing very explicitly what to encode into Sphinx packets, instead of sending a whole browser environment by default.